I Don't Own Naruto

 "Okay, I'll make sure that he is taken care of."

 The Sannin sighed and turned around.
-"He's almost five years old…let him learn."
+"He's almost five years old; it is time to let him learn."

 "And how do you propose we do that?" asked Sarutobi as he looked back at his student through the corner of his eyes.
 "There is nobody with the Shodai's powers around, so how are we going to train him to control the Kyuubi?"